Distinguishing the nature of comparable-mass neutron star binary systems with multimessenger observations: GW170817 case study

-Can the blue kilonova be produced by a NSBH merger?
+Can the blue kilonova be produced by a NS-BH merger?
 While such systems do not generate polar-shocked material, they produce hot, fast ejecta through post-merger disk outflows.
 Outflows of the required mass, velocity, and composition are not seen in current simulations; yet these simulations suffer from important limitations.
-Hydrodynamics simulations of NS-BH mergers~\cite{FoucartM1:2015} show high-$Y_e$ disk winds but an insufficient amount of ejected mass; when including magnetic fields, large amounts of fast, hot ejecta have been measured~\cite{Kiuchi:2015qua}, but its exact mass and composition will only be known once we have simulations that include both magnetic fields and neutrino transport.
+Hydrodynamics simulations of NS-BH mergers~\cite{FoucartM1:2015} show high-$Y_e$ disk winds but an insufficient amount of ejected mass; when including magnetic fields, large amounts of fast, hot ejecta have been measured~\cite{Kiuchi:2015qua}, but determining its exact mass and composition will require including neutrino transport in these simulations.
 Long-term magneto-hydrodynamics (MHD) evolutions of the remnant using idealized initial conditions (axisymmetric, cold, neutron-rich tori) have found fast MHD-driven outflows~\cite{Siegel2017,Fernandez:2018} but with a low $Y_e$; however, with initial conditions taken from merger simulations, 2D viscous hydrodynamics evolutions find outflows with higher $Y_e$~\cite{Fernandez:2017} than for the idealized setup.
 The properties of post-merger disk outflows in NS-BH systems thus remain highly uncertain.
 MHD effects during disk circularization and/or post-merger evolutions may still be the source of significant high-$Y_e$ outflows.

-Although these EM modelling uncertainties prevent us from setting stringent constraints on the progenitor of GW170817, we can at least rule out any binary systems that produce remnants with $M_{\rm rem} \lesssim 0.1M_\odot$.
-For NS-BH binaries, this critically excludes equal mass systems with $R_{\rm NS}\lesssim 13\,{\rm km}$, and compact stars ($R_{\rm NS}\lesssim 11\,{\rm km}$) at all mass ratios, but not large stars in asymmetric-mass binaries (see below and supplementary material).
+Although these EM modelling uncertainties prevent us from setting stringent constraints on the progenitor of GW170817, we can at least rule out any binary systems that produce remnants with $M_{\rm rem} \lesssim 0.12M_\odot$.
+For NS-BH binaries, this critically excludes equal mass systems with $R\lesssim 13\,{\rm km}$, and compact stars ($R\lesssim 11\,{\rm km}$) at all mass ratios $Q\geq 1$, but not large stars in asymmetric-mass binaries (see below and supplementary material).